kubernetes-sigs/kustomize/examples/patchMultipleObjects.md

 Confirm expectations:
 ```
-Only deploy2 is patched since its label matches `labelSelector: key=value`.
+Only deploy2 is patched since its label matches "labelSelector: key=value".
 No change for deploy1.
 ```